CodinGame/ruby-bundler-builder/README.md

 This Ruby2.4 builder copies the contents of the project's root to the `/project/target` directory, then installs the dependencies using `bundler install`.
 The dependencies must be specified in the `Gemfile` at the project root as specified in the [official documentation](http://bundler.io/man/gemfile.5.html).

+This builder uses the 1.14.3 version of bundler.

 # How to Use

 In order to use this builder for your project, edit the `codingame.yml` file and add the following lines to your project: